 Celebrating New Year in Japan is all about ‘firsts.’
 Perhaps the most important ‘first’ is the first trip to a shrine, a tradition called hatsumode.
 While this can be done at any time, usually over the first three days of the year, the most dramatic time will be at midnight on December 31, when crowds will gather to hear parishioners ring the temple bells and pray.

-As one of the top three shrines in Japan Meiji is the most famous shrine to visit for Hatsumode, and will attract over 3.1 million people over the first three days of the year.
+As one of Japan’s top three shrines, Meiji is the most famous shrine to visit for Hatsumode and attracts over 3.1 million people over the first three days of the year.
 In recent times it has been considered a power spot, from where pilgrims can draw power for the coming year.

-As can be expected, with so many visitors, people queue for hours to for their first prayer, though many do not wait to get to the front of the queue, instead of tossing their coins far over people’s heads to make their ritual donation.
+As can be expected, with so many visitors, people queue for hours for their first prayer, though many do not wait to get to the front of the queue, instead of tossing their coins far over people’s heads to make their ritual donation.

 Meiji Jingu Shrine